tsadok/nhfourk/README-MSWindows.txt

 cross-compiler is believed to be possible, using a makefile for Gnu make, although thus far I have not managed to get it to work, personally, and so I do not have detailed working tested instructions.
-(Efforts are ongoing.)
 However, see the mingw-build branch, which is based on work by Vincent Ho, who seems to have succeeded where I, thus far, have not.
 It is likely also be worth checking out his git repository.
 To add this as a remote on an existing NetHack Fourk repository, do this: git remote add vince https://github.com/vinceho/nhfourk.git git checkout vince/mingw-build
 If you just want a separate repository, you can do this instead: